 The error code 0x80248007 appears when you’re trying to update Windows or any Windows drivers using Windows Update.
 You encounter Windows Update error 0x80248007 where there are either missing files in the Windows Update or Windows Update can’t locate the Microsoft Software License Terms.

 The below screenshot illustrates the Windows update download error 0x80248007 when attempting to download the latest Windows updates online.
 There is a retry option which basically attempts to download and reinstall the KB4023057 update.
 However, the retry option didn’t help much in my case.

-Info: The KB4023057 update includes files and resources that address issues that affect the update processes in Windows that may prevent important Windows updates from being installed.
+Info: The KB4023057 update includes files and resources that address issues that affect the update processes in Windows and may prevent important Windows updates from being installed.

 Fix: Windows Update Error 0x80248007

 There are a few things you can try to help fix error 0x80248007 and update Windows and the drivers until Microsoft fixes it in a Windows update.
 Microsoft has acknowledged this error, and it should be fixed in a Windows update.
 I’ll now outline a few steps you can take if you ever experience error 0x80248007 while downloading Windows Updates.

 Also Read: How to Install Windows Admin Center Updates